ease-lab/Hermes/README.md

 Coupling Invalidations with per-key logical timestamps (i.e., Lamport clocks) and propagating the value to be updated with the invalidation message (_early value propagation_), Hermes allows any replica blocked by an update (write or RMW) to safely replay the update and unblock it self and the rest of followers.

 ----

-## License

-This work is freely distributed under the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0 "Apache 2.0").
-The authors encourage any capital contributions to be donated to charity instead!

 ## Hardware dependencies